Darren Edmondson

-Darren Stephen Edmondson (born 4 November 1971) is an English football coach and former player who works as the Head of Academy coaching at Park View academy of Sport.
+Darren Stephen Edmondson (born 4 November 1971) is an English football coach and former player.
+He was most recently manager of Workington.

 Edmondson spent around half his professional playing career with Carlisle after signing as a youth player in 1990, later having four years with York City and shorter spells at four other clubs.
 In 2006, he joined semi-professional Workington, becoming player-manager a year later.
 He was with Workington until 2013, becoming the club's longest serving manager.
 He left to join local rivals Barrow as manager, with whom he won the Conference North in 2015.
 He has been at Carlisle since June 2016, after being sacked by Barrow late in 2015.